 - State-of-the-art operating room-like arrangement to support a seamless transition into real practice

 This course is ideal for surgeons who see trauma patients frequently, as well as those who take trauma call and need to “get through the night.

-Bring your PA for a unique opportunity to work together and strengthen your performance as a team!
-PAs can attend lectures, view surgical demonstrations, and observe in the lab.
+Bring your PAs and NPs for a unique opportunity to work together and strengthen your performance as a team!
+PAs and NPs can attend lectures, view surgical demonstrations, and shadow in the lab.